scottybeegood/pt-tutor/README.md

 Follow these steps to obtain necessary credentials:
 1. Create an account with OpenAI if you don't already have one
-2. Once logged in, go to your profile and select `View API Keys`
+2. Once logged in, go to your profile and select "View API Keys"
-3. Create your OPEN_API_KEY by clicking `Create new secret key` Copy and save on your computer this API key.
+3. Create your `OPEN_API_KEY` by clicking "Create new secret key".
+Copy and save on your computer this API key.
 Note it starts with `sk-...`
-4. To get your OPENAI_ORG_ID, click back on your profile icon, select `Manage Account`, go to `Settings`, and locate and save the `Organization ID` within Organization settings.
+4. To get your `OPENAI_ORG_ID`, click back on your profile icon, select "Manage Account", go to "Settings", and locate and save the `Organization ID` within Organization settings.
 Note it starts with `org-`